 Edge Hill University recognises learning gained elsewhere, whether through academic credit and qualifications acquired from other relevant courses of study or through recognition of an individual’s professional and employment experience (also referred to as ‘experiential learning’).

 Previous learning that is recognised in this way may be used towards meeting the entry requirements for a programme and/or for exemption from part of a programme.
 It is your responsibility to make a claim for recognition of prior learning.
 For guidance, please consult the University’s Recognition of Prior Learning Policy and contact the faculty in which you are interested in studying.

 A geography degree is recognised by employers for the extensive range of transferable skills that graduates have including IT and communication skills, project management, report writing, statistical analysis, group work and oral presentation skills.
 These skills are of great value to them, and to you in your career.

-Physical Geography graduates are suited to careers in industry, environmental management, environmental monitoring and consultancy, remote sensing, mineral resources, landscape engineering or environmental education, postgraduate study, research and teaching.
+Physical Geography graduates are suited to careers in industry, environmental management, environmental monitoring and consultancy, remote sensing, mineral resources, landscape engineering or environmental education, postgraduate study, teaching (further training required) and research.